Tharlis

-Tharlis Sartori (born 7 January 1998), simply known as Tharlis, is a Brazilian footballer who plays as a midfielder for Azuriz.
+Tharlis Sartori (born 7 January 1998), simply known as Tharlis, is a Brazilian footballer who played as a midfielder for Greek club Ermionidas.

 Club career

 Tharlis was born in Maravilha, Santa Catarina, and joined Chapecoense's youth setup in 2016, from Internacional.
 Promoted to the main squad for the 2019 season, he made his first team debut on 20 January of that year, coming on as a late substitute for Edgardo Orzuza in a 0–0 Campeonato Catarinense away draw against Metropolitano.

 Tharlis made his Série A debut on 1 May 2019, starting in a 0–1 loss at Corinthians.
 Twenty days later, he renewed his contract until December 2021.

+In April 2022, he was signed by Azuriz.

+As of 2024, Tharlis is unsigned.